Jesper Tydén

-Jesper Tydén (born August 9, 1975) is a stage actor and singer from Stockholm, Sweden.
+Jesper Tydén (born August 9, 1975) is a teacher and a stage actor/singer from Stockholm, Sweden.

 Biography

 Jesper Tydén, born in Stockholm/Sweden, started his Vocal and Musical education at the Royal Music Conservatory in Stockholm.
 Throughout his studies he was a member of the Eric Ericsson Chamber Choir and the Swedish Radio Choir.
 His acting experience and bachelor in musicaltheatre he got from “Artisten” the Theatre and Opera school in Gothenburg.
-After graduating, Jesper was hired to play leading roles by numerous major musical theatres and productions throughout Europe including Disney’s worldpremiere of “The Hunchback of Notre Dame” 2000 in Berlin/Germany, “Elisabeth” 2001/02 in Essen/Germany, “Miss Saigon” 2003/04 in St.Gallen/Switzerland, “Elisabeth” 2003/04 in Vienna/Austria, “West Side Story” 2003/04 in Bregenz/Austria, “Dracula” (European Premiere) 2005 in St.Gallen/Switzerland & Graz, “Robin Hood” (World Premiere) 2005 in Bremen/Germany, “Les Misérables” 2007 in St. Gallen/Switzerland & Graz/Austria and “Tutanchamun” (World Premiere) 2008 in Gutenstein/Austria.
+After graduating, Jesper was hired to play leading roles by numerous major musical theatres and productions throughout Europe including Disney's worldpremiere of “The Hunchback of Notre Dame” 2000 in Berlin/Germany, “Elisabeth” 2001/02 in Essen/Germany, “Miss Saigon” 2003/04 in St.Gallen/Switzerland, “Elisabeth” 2003/04 in Vienna/Austria, “West Side Story” 2003/04 in Bregenz/Austria, “Dracula” (European Premiere) 2005 in St.Gallen/Switzerland & Graz, “Robin Hood” (World Premiere) 2005 in Bremen/Germany, “Les Misérables” 2007 in St. Gallen/Switzerland & Graz/Austria and “Tutanchamun” (World Premiere) 2008 in Gutenstein/Austria.
 In 2009 he played “Les Misérables” in Klagenfurt/Austria and “La Belle Bizarre du Moulin Rouge” a European Tour.
 In 2009/10 he played the part of Toby in "Sweeney Todd", Radames “AIDA”, Padre “MANN VON LA MANCHA” D’Artagnan“3 Musketeers”.
-He has recorded 7 Cast CD’s & 2 Pop singles and is an appreciated soloist in numerous concerts and galas.
+He has recorded 7 Cast CD's & 3 Pop singles and is an appreciated soloist in numerous concerts and galas.